alandesson/github-final-project/README.md

 # github-final-project

 This project is part of the Coursera "Introduction to Git and GitHub" course.
-It contains a simple shell script to calculate Simple Interest.
+It contains a calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+Input:
+   p, principal amount
+   t, time period in years
+   r, annual rate of interest
+Output
+   simple interest = p*t*r

 ## Files
 - `simple-interest.sh` → A shell script to calculate Simple Interest.